-If the contents of the MDE received by the target AP do not match the contents advertised in the Beacon and Probe Response frames, the target AP shall reject the FT Request frame with status code STATUS_INVALID_MDE.
-If the contents of the RSNE do not indicate a negotiated AKM for which the Authentication type column indicates FT authentication (see Table 9-188 (AKM suite selectors)), the AP shall reject the FT Request frame with status code STATUS_INVALID_AKMP.
-If the FTE in the FT Request frame contains an invalid R0KH-ID, the AP shall reject the FT Request frame with status code STATUS_INVALID_FTE.
-If the RSNE in the FT Request frame contains an invalid PMKR0Name, and the AP has determined that it is an invalid PMKR0Name, the AP shall reject the authentication request with status code STATUS_INVALID_PMKID.
-If the requested R0KH is not reachable, the AP shall respond to the FT Request frame with status code R0KH_UNREACHABLE.
-The AP may reject the FT Request frame for limiting the FTO’s reassociation to this AP by using the status code REQUEST_DECLINED.
-If the FTO selects a pairwise cipher suite in the RSNE that is different from the ones used in the initial mobility domain association, then the AP shall reject the FT Request frame with status code STATUS_INVALID_PAIRWISE_CIPHER.
+If the contents of the MDE received by the target FTR do not match the contents advertised in the Beacon and Probe Response frames if the FTR is an AP or in the Beacon and Probe Response frames of any AP affiliated with the FTR if the FTR is an AP MLD, the target FTR shall reject the FT Request frame with status code STATUS_INVALID_MDE.
+If the contents of the RSNE do not indicate a negotiated AKM for which the Authentication type column indicates FT authentication (see Table 9-188 (AKM suite selectors)), the target FTR shall reject the FT Request frame with status code STATUS_INVALID_AKMP.
+If the FTE in the FT Request frame contains an invalid R0KH-ID, the target FTR shall reject the FT Request frame with status code STATUS_INVALID_FTE.
+If the RSNE in the FT Request frame contains an invalid PMKR0Name, and the target FTR has determined that it is an invalid PMKR0Name, the target FTR shall reject the authentication request with status code STATUS_INVALID_PMKID.
+If the requested R0KH is not reachable, the target FTR shall respond to the FT Request frame with status code R0KH_UNREACHABLE.
+The target FTR may reject the FT Request frame for limiting the FTO’s reassociation to the target FTR by using the status code REQUEST_DECLINED.
+If the FTO selects a pairwise cipher suite in the RSNE that is different from the ones used in the initial mobility domain association, then the target FTR shall reject the FT Request frame with status code STATUS_INVALID_PAIRWISE_CIPHER.

-The STA Address field of the FT Response frame shall be set to the MAC address of the FTO, and the Target AP Address field of the FT Response frame shall be set to the BSSID of the target AP’s BSS.
+The STA Address field of the FT Response frame shall be set to the MAC address of the FTO, and the Target AP Address field of the FT Response frame shall be set to MAC address of the target FTR.
 The elements in the FT Response frame, and their required contents, shall be as given in 13.8.3 (FT authentication sequence: contents of second message).
 The Status Code field shall be a value from the options listed in 9.4.1.9 (Status Code field).

-The R1KH of the target AP uses the value of PMKR0Name and other information from the frame to calculate PMKR1Name.
-If the target AP does not have the key identified by PMKR1Name, it may retrieve that key from the R0KH identified by the STA.
+The R1KH of the target FTR uses the value of PMKR0Name and other information from the frame to calculate PMKR1Name.
+If the target AP does not have the key identified by PMKR1Name, it may retrieve that key from the R0KH identified by the FTO.
 See 13.2 (Key holders).
-Upon receiving a new PMK-R1 for a STA, the target AP shall delete the prior PMK-R1 security association and PTKSAs derived from the prior PMK-R1.
+Upon receiving a new PMK-R1 for a FTO, the target FTR shall delete the prior PMK-R1 security association and PTKSAs derived from the prior PMK-R1.

-The FTO and the target AP compute the PTK and PTKName using the PMK-R1, PMKR1Name, ANonce, and SNonce, as specified in 12.7.1.6.5 (PTK).
-The PTKSA shall be deleted by the target AP if it does not receive a Reassociation Request frame from the FTO within the reassociation deadline timeout value.
+The FTO and the target FTR compute the PTK and PTKName using the PMK-R1, PMKR1Name, ANonce, and SNonce, as specified in 12.7.1.6.5 (PTK).
+The PTKSA shall be deleted by the target FTR if it does not receive a Reassociation Request frame from the FTO within the reassociation deadline timeout value.

 If the FTO does not receive a response to the FT Request frame, it may reissue the request following the restrictions given for Authentication frames in 11.3 (STA authentication and association).
-If the Status Code field value returned by the target AP is SUCCESS, the FTO and target AP transition to State 2 (as defined in 11.3 (STA authentication and association)); the FTO may continue with reassociation (13.7.1 (FT reassociation in an RSN)).
+If the Status Code field value returned by the target FTR is SUCCESS, the FTO and target FTR transition to State 2 (as defined in 11.3 (STA authentication and association)); the FTO may continue with reassociation (13.7.1 (FT reassociation in an RSN)).
 Handling of errors returned in the Status Code field shall be as specified for Authentication frames in 11.3 (STA authentication and association).

 Remote request broker (RRB) communication